ericwa/ericw-tools/docs/qbsp.rst

    avoids inclusion of third-party copyrighted images inside your maps, but is not backwards compatible but will work in FTEQW and QSS.

+   Note that the textures still need to be available to qbsp.

+   Technical details: ``LUMP_TEXTURES`` is still written, but each texture within is the ``dmiptex_t`` header only (with no texture data following), with ``offsets`` all set to 0.

+   This only has effect in Q1 family games.

 .. option:: -notjunc

    Alias for :option:`-tjunc none`